ahmaazouzi/cs-topics/networking/multimedia.md

 ## Table of Contents:

 ## Introduction:
-- We all want to know how to create a video streaming service or a live video chatting application like Whatsapp!!
+- We all want to know how to create a video streaming service or a live video chatting application like WhatApp!!
 This chapter will cover the networking issues of transmitting sound and video through the network.
 - We will start by dividing networked multimedia services into 3 broad categories and look at the special challenges they pose that differ from traditional elastic applications such as email or web browsing:
 	- Streaming stored videos.
 	- Conversational voice/video over-IP.